yaoweibin/nginx_ajp_module/README.markdown

 This README template is from agentzh (<http://github.com/agentzh>).

 I borrowed a lot of codes from Fastcgi module of Nginx.
 This part of code is copyrighted by Igor Sysoev.
-And the AJP library code from apache's mod_ajp_proxy (<http://httpd.apache.org/docs/trunk/mod/mod_proxy_ajp.html>).
+And the design of apache's mod_ajp_proxy (<http://httpd.apache.org/docs/trunk/mod/mod_proxy_ajp.html>).
 Thanks for their hard work.

 This module is licensed under the BSD license.